 Star Wars Episode I: The Phantom Menace (1999) Director: George Lucas

-After decades of adoration for the original Star Wars films in the late ’70s and early ’80s -a series that really wore down George Lucas mentally and physically in the process- Lucas returned to direct the “prequels” 20 years later in the late ’90s and early ’00s.
+After decades of adoration for the original Star Wars films released in the late ’70s and early ’80s -a series which physically and mentally exhausted a young and ambitious director- George Lucas returned to direct the Star Wars “prequels” some 20 years later.
 It was Lucas’s first directorial effort since the first Star Wars film in 1977.
-Lucas had approached Ron Howard and Steven Spielberg to direct the film, however they declined (among others).
+Lucas had initially approached Ron Howard and Steven Spielberg to direct the film, however they among others declined.

 Ewan McGregor and Liam Neeson are welcome additions though their characters suffer from poor screen-writing.
-The low points of the film are the introduction of the gungans (infamously the character of Jar-Jar Binks), the visuals are overwhelming and excessive unfortunately (almost the whole film takes place in front of a green screen and the computer generated imagery or CGI is highly distracting), Natalie Portman is a great actress however her character has the personality of a block of wood (as does her decoy servant played by Keira Knightly), and also Jake Lloyd delivers a forgettable performance as Anakin Skywalker.
-Samuel L. Jackson also surprisingly appears in the film as Mace Windu.
-The title of the film is in reference to concealed “menace” of Palpatine and his sith lord apprentice.
+The low points of the film are the introduction of the Gungans (particularly the character of Jar-Jar Binks), the visuals are overwhelming and excessive (almost the whole film takes place in front of a green screen and the computer generated imagery or CGI is highly distracting), Natalie Portman is a great actress however her character has the personality of a block of wood (as does her decoy servant played by Keira Knightly), and also Jake Lloyd delivers a forgettable performance as Anakin Skywalker.
+Samuel L. Jackson also surprisingly appears in the film as Mace Windu, a great Jedi.
+The title of the film is in reference to the concealed “menace” of Palpatine and his sith lord apprentice.
 As with the original series, the Tatooine scenes were shot in Tunisia, and the palace scenes of Naboo were shot in Italy.

-In all, The Phantom Menace is an entertaining film that captures at least some of the magic of the original trilogy.
-It is the best of episodes I-III, despite it setbacks (the gungans, Jar-Jar Binks, terrible dialogue, wooden and un-relatable characters, complete absence of character development, the introduction of odd new things like midichlorians that never appear again, and the bizarre fact that Anakin had no father and simply congealed in his mother, and on and on).
-The most memorable scenes of the film occur at the outset when Qui-Gon and Obi-Wan escape the trap from the Trade Federation, in the pod-race scene, and in the battle scenes with Darth Maul.
-Lamentably, we do not get any more information about Darth Maul and he is killed (or at least we are led to believe he dies) at the end of the film.
+In all, The Phantom Menace is a barely tolerable film that captures at least a modicum of the magic of the original trilogy.
+It is the best of episodes I-III in my view, despite its many setbacks (the Gungans, Jar-Jar Binks, terrible dialogue, wooden and un-relatable characters, complete absence of character development, the introduction of odd new things like midichlorians that never appear again, and the bizarre fact that Anakin apparently had no father and simply congealed in his mother, and on and on).
+The most memorable scenes of the film occur at the outset when Qui-Gon and Obi-Wan escape the trap from the Trade Federation, the pod-race scene, and the battle scenes with Darth Maul.
+Lamentably, we do not get any more information about Darth Maul and he is immediately killed off (or at least we are led to believe he dies) at the end of the film.
 I remember how exciting it was when a new Star Wars was released in 1999.
 Sadly, this installment cannot stand up to a critical eye.